CMPUT301W23T32/lordofthewings/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-See `refenences.md` for all our refenrces.
+See `references.md` for all our references.